 Oh-so-French and oh-so-elegant, these gummy peach candies aren't commonly made at home.
 But when you see how straightforward it is to make them, you'll wonder why not.

 This peach pâte de fruits recipe is a great way to use up an excess of fresh ripe peaches, especially since the result makes such lovely gifts—offer them in air-tight tins or cellophane bags tied shut with a pretty ribbon.

 Homemade, lightly sweetened scones are the base for these peach shortcakes.
 The method is the same as making biscuits, so don't be intimidated.
 Use fresh summer peaches if you have them, but this recipe is also tasty with canned peaches in syrup.
 Don't even think of skipping on the homemade whipped cream, though, as that's where things get extra delicious.

 12 of 14

 This ingenious peach sorbet recipe uses lemonade as the liquid—adding sweetness and brightness in one fell swoop.
 It's full of flavor, vegan, and gluten-free—offering a fabulous peach treat for every diet and everyone.

-Cold fruit soups are popular summer desserts in many parts of Europe.
-They may sound strange, but they are 1.) delicious, 2.) super refreshing, and 3.) beyond easy to make.
+Cold fruit soups are popular summer desserts in many parts of Europe like this sippable peach dessert.
+They may sound unusual, but they are 1.) delicious, 2.) super refreshing, and 3.) beyond easy to make.